Stewart McDonald (politician)

 Stewart Malcolm McDonald (born 24 August 1986) is a Scottish National Party (SNP) politician.
-He has been the Member of Parliament (MP) for the Glasgow South constituency since May 2015.
+He was the Member of Parliament (MP) for the Glasgow South constituency from May 2015 to May 2024.
 He was the SNP Spokesperson for Defence from 2017 to 2022, resigning after the election of Stephen Flynn as Leader.

-Early life and education
+Early life and career

-Born in Castlemilk, Glasgow, McDonald's family moved to Govan when he was five years old, as his father was a janitor at a local primary school.
-He left Govan High School aged eighteen, and worked in a variety of jobs including as a retail manager and a holiday rep in Tenerife before becoming a parliamentary case worker for Anne McLaughlin MSP.
-After the 2011 Scottish Parliament Elections, he became a case worker for James Dornan MSP.
+Stewart McDonald was born on 25 August 1986 in Glasgow.
+His family moved to Govan when he was five years old, as his father was a janitor at a local primary school.
+He left Govan High School aged eighteen, and worked in a variety of jobs including as a retail manager and a holiday rep in Tenerife before becoming a parliamentary case worker for Anne McLaughlin.
+After the 2011 Scottish Parliament Election, he became a case worker for James Dornan.

-Political career
+Parliamentary career

-McDonald was selected unopposed as the SNP candidate for the Glasgow South constituency in October 2014.
-At the 2015 UK general election, he was elected with 54.9% of the vote, defeating the Labour incumbent Tom Harris during an SNP landslide across Scotland.
-His total represented the largest number of actual SNP votes in the city, and the largest majority.
+At the 2015 general election, McDonald was elected to Parliament as MP for Glasgow South with 54.9% of the vote and a majority of 12,269.

 In December 2015, McDonald came second place in the Beard Liberation Front's Parliamentary Beard of the Year Award.
-He was reported to have come very close to winning first place, but was narrowly defeated by Labour leader Jeremy Corbyn after Labour MP Diane Abbott urged people on Twitter to vote for Corbyn in the contest.
+He was reported to have come very close to winning first place, but was narrowly defeated by Labour leader Jeremy Corbyn after Diane Abbott urged people on Twitter to vote for Corbyn in the contest.

-McDonald retained his seat in the 2017 snap general election with a decreased majority.
+McDonald was re-elected as MP for Glasgow South at the snap 2017 general election with a decreased vote share of 41.1% and a decreased majority of 2,027.

 In July 2017 McDonald introduced a Private Members' Bill to ban unpaid trial shifts for workers.
-He called the practice "exploitation" for young job-seekers, and his Bill gained the support of the Scottish Trades Union Congress and the National Union of Students among others.
+He called the practice "exploitation" for young job-seekers, with his Bill gaining the support of the Scottish Trades Union Congress and the National Union of Students among others.
 In March 2018 the Bill was talked out of the Commons, meaning it could not be voted on.
 A year on from when he first introduced the Bill, he vowed to "keep fighting" to end unpaid trial work.

 On 11 April 2018, as the SNP's Defence Spokesperson, McDonald warned Prime Minister Theresa May over launching airstrikes on Syria in response to the Douma chemical attack without first having the airstrikes approved by a parliamentary vote.
 He said the SNP would support such airstrikes if they were part of a wider plan to bring an end to the war.
 The UK launched airstrikes on 14 April without a parliamentary vote, which McDonald condemned as "gesture bombing".

-At the 2019 general election, McDonald was re-elected with an increased majority of 9,005 votes.